conda/conda/docs/source/intro.rst

     pair: terminology; deactivated

 Anaconda packages are downloaded from remote **channels**, which are simply URLs to directories containing Anaconda packages.
-The ``conda`` command starts with a default set of channels to search, but users may exert control over this list, for example if they wish to maintain a private or internal channel (see Configuration_ for details).
+The ``conda`` command starts with a default set of channels to search, but users may exert control over this list; for example, if they wish to maintain a private or internal channel (see Configuration_ for details).
 Continuum provides the following standard channels:
  * ``http://repo.continuum.io/pkgs/dev`` - Experimental or developmental versions of packages
  * ``http://repo.continuum.io/pkgs/gpl`` - GPL licensed packages